syncfusion-content/blazor-docs/blazor/common/data-binding/dapper-databinding.md

 ## Adding Dapper package and creating a model class

 To use Dapper and access database in the application, you need to install the following `NuGet` packages.
-If you utilize WebAssembly or automatic render modes in the Blazor web App need to be constructed Blazor components within the client project.

 Run the following commands in the Package Manager Console.